justintout/aoc2020/README.md

 Heeeey we got inputs!
 Alright.
 Not the most elegant solution but we're 2 stars closer.
 Gonna massage how the project looks a little now.

+### Done

+I have a feeling I might need that "find a sum" kinda deal in the future.
+This is gonna go from split days to a single library kinda deal.
+At least, that's what usually happens.
+Already have my many-small-files tendency showing.
+Also, going to try to remember to add any sketches/notes I take on my reMarkable to the repo.